CharityO3/Favorite_Hobby_Blog/README.md

 Built with **HTML**, **CSS**, and **JavaScript** for theme functionality.
 Users can easily explore the content and enjoy the interactive features.

-View published App on Netlify: https://globe-trotting.netlify.app/
+View hosted App on Netlify: https://globe-trotting.netlify.app/

 DON'T FORGET TO TEST THE SITE TO VIEW IT'S FUNCTIONALITY 🥰😊😊!